 In all, a jiva’s post-death journey, spiritual up-leveling, and new-birth potential will be dependent upon the karma they have yet to resolve during all of their prior lifetimes.
 A soul will continue birthing and rebirthing until all desires and energetic, karmic attachments are dissolved or eliminated.
 This notion should inspire us to live according to dharmic ideologies, whereby we remain unattached and unimpeded by life’s conditions.

-Upon our death, we can be uplifted, and our jivas can be healed through the rituals and prayers of those we left behind.
+When we die, we can be uplifted, and our jivas can be healed through the rituals and prayers of those we left behind.
 By chanting certain mantras throughout our lifetimes and with the help of others chanting mantras after our deaths, we can receive higher levels of birth and more expanded planes of existence.
 Mostly, rituals, mantras, and prayers will help our jivas to stop their wandering – in this life and in the afterlife.

 “If the tip of the hair were to be divided into one hundred parts and each part was divided into 100 more parts, that would be the dimension of the Jiva (soul)”.